gentakojima/detectiveyellowcopyrightedrat/README.md

 # Detective YellowCopyrightedRat

-A Telegram Bot to create raids and show gym locations (currently in Spanish only!).
+A Telegram Bot to create raids and show gym locations for Pokémon GO.
 Last version is always up and running in [@detectivepikachubot](https://t.me/detectivepikachubot).
+The bot is currently in Spanish only.

 ## Requeriments